Unlock the Secrets of Cleaning: Know Your Mess Inside Out!

 Test in an Inconspicuous Area: Before going all-in with a cleaning agent, test it in a small, hidden spot to ensure it won't damage the surface.

-Blot, Don't Rub: When dealing with liquid messes, blot with a clean cloth instead of rubbing to prevent spreading and deeper penetration.
+Blot, Don't Rub: When dealing with liquid messes, blot with a clean cloth instead of rubbing to prevent spreading and deeper penetration, especially with carpet and furniture!

 Read Labels: Always check labels on cleaning products for recommended uses and surfaces.